PetrNguyen/translations/narratives/translations_ncov_sit-rep_it_2020-04-17.md

 <!-- * The outbreak in California is related to both nearby Washington State and distant New York.-->
 * L'epidemia in California è legata sia al vicino stato di Washington che al lontano stato di New York.
 <!-- * The Midwest outbreak is heterogeneous and is the result of many independent introductions.-->
-* L'epidemia negli Stati Uniti medio occidentali è etereogenea è ed il risultato di molte introduzioni indipendenti del virus.
+* L'epidemia negli Stati Uniti del Midwest è etereogenea è ed il risultato di molte introduzioni indipendenti del virus.
 <!-- * Ongoing outbreaks in Utah and Idaho are closely related.-->
 * I focolai in atto nello Utah e nell'Idaho sono strettamente correlati.
 <!-- * The decisions made by each state profoundly impacts the fate of the others.
 Safely easing restrictions in any state will require coordinated containment, with all states acting to protect each other.-->